 To mitigate information security and cybersecurity risks, the Company has in place an information security authority framework outlining roles and responsibilities with respect to information security.
-The normative framework, a reference model aligned with industry best practices, and technology resources and services for identifying, preventing, detecting and eliminating threats against its assets and operations, are overseen by the Chief Information Security Officer as well as by the Chief Information Officer and the Chief Data Officer.
+The normative framework, a reference model aligned with industry best practices, and technology resources and services for identifying, preventing, detecting and eliminating threats against its assets and operations, are overseen by the Chief Information Officer and the Chief Data Officer.
 These measures are continuously complemented by information security awareness campaigns and training for all Company employees.